 - Do you have a Residential Program for students?

 NYSSB offers a 5-Day Residential program.
-Students arrive at school Sunday evening or Monday morning, stay in the school dorms during the week, and go home every weekend and all the regular school vacations (e.g. Columbus Day, Thanksgiving, etc.).
+Students arrive at school Sunday evening or Monday morning, stay in the school dorms during the week, and go home every weekend and during all of the regular school vacations (Columbus Day, Thanksgiving, etc.).

 - Does my child have to stay in the Dorms?

 If you live within 50 miles of NYSSB your child can attend our program as a Day Student.
 He or she will live at home with you and your school district will transport your child back and forth to NYSSB every day.